 - Passing an emergency vehicle

-- Not considering weather conditions in accordance with the speed
+- Not considering weather conditions by the speed

 - Not abiding the instructions of law enforcement (i.e. failure to stop after a police officer orders it or avoiding a police officer)

 - Racing with other vehicles

 - Not using headlights after dark

 - Distracted driving as a result of cell phone use

 - Blind passing (i.e., passing on a two-lane highway with little visibility)